tkm5/devcontainer/README.md

 1. Clone this repository to your local machine.
 2. Open the cloned repository folder with Visual Studio Code.
 3. When prompted, click on "**Reopen in Container**" to build and start the dev container.
-4. Run the following commands to create placeholder files.
-This will allow Git to track the `backend/app` and `frontend` directories:
+4. Placeholder files have already been created to allow Git to track the `backend/src` and `frontend` directories.
-    ```bash
-    touch backend/app/.gitkeep
-    touch frontend/.gitkeep
-    ```

 ## Directory Structure